markdonachie/dynamocic.github.io/index.markdown

 We want our space to be open to all, but we centre the experiences of those that are traditionally excluded from cycling spaces.

 These values are reflected in [our objects](/objects)

-## Board Of Directors Recruitment Info

-Find out more info via our [Recruitment Pack](/media/DynamoRecruitmentPack.pdf)

-Apply by filling in our [Application form](https://docs.google.com/forms/d/1c8b_FcFOuFhL6YBjSVyCKEEybb4rlLLAWsKuTzzayKk/preview?edit_requested=true/)

-## Survey

-We have [a short survey](/survey) to help us find out what items you're interested to see in our equipment library.
-Please fill it in so we can expand our inventory with the most useful items!

 ## Contact Us